silas-ph/Project-3--Object-detection-and-blurring/README.md

 - **Annotation Tool**: LabelImg is chosen for its simplicity and speed in annotating images.
 - **Pre-trained Models**: Leveraging pre-trained models significantly reduces training time.
 - **Cloud Resources**: Using Azure's GPU instances for training to speed up the process.

-### Clarifying Questions:
-1. **Video Resolution**: Are we agreed on 1080p as the resolution for video captures?
-2. **Pre-trained Models**: Are there any specific pre-trained models you prefer to use?
-3. **Data Availability**: Do we have any pre-labeled datasets that we can leverage to save time?